-• Passing tone: a passing note that fills a gap between two notes a third apart.
-Two adjacent passing tones can also be used to connect notes a fourth apart.
+- Passing tone: a passing note that fills a gap between two notes a third apart.
+Two adjacent passing tones can also be used to connect notes a fourth apart. - Neighbor tone: a passing tone that occurs between two instances of the same note.
+It can also consist of two notes, making a neighbor figure (see figure 14.2).

-- Chromatic passing tone: a passing note the fills a gap between two notes a tone apart, or, in the case of larger intervals, adjacent passing tones that form a fragment of the chromatic scale. - Neighbor tone: a passing tone that occurs between two instances of the same note.
-It can also consist of two notes, one a step above and the other a step below the chords' common note, making a neighbor figure. - Appoggiatura: a passing note that is approached by leap and proceeds by step to the second chord.
+- Appoggiatura: a passing note that is approached by leap and proceeds by step to the second chord.
 It is also called incomplete neighbor tone. - Escape tone (or echappée): the opposite motion to that of the appoggiatura; that is, a passing note which is approached by step and proceeds by leap to the second chord.
-Also the escape tone is sometimes called incomplete neighbor tone. - Suspension: a particular case of resolution of the dissonance.
-It arises whenever the resolving chord corresponds to the dissonant chord, except for the dissonant note, that resolves downward.
+Also the escape tone is sometimes called "incomplete neighbor tone". - Suspension: a particular case of resolution of the dissonance.
+It arises whenever the chord of resolution corresponds to the dissonant chord except for the dissonant note, that goes downward.
 That is, all the other notes remain sustained, and the dissonant note is the only one that moves. - Retardation: an upward-resolving suspension.

-[Figure 14.2: Non-chord tones.]
+[Figure 14.2: Typical use of embellishment notes.]